Frequently Asked Questions (FAQ)

-The University of Economic can provide and assistance with the nostrification process (including filling-in an application, payment of the fee, delivery of documents, collection of documents, ensuring the interpreter and translations, arranging possible further examinations at relevant secondary schools in Prague) The fee for the assistance is 5000,- CZK.
+The University of Economic can provide and assistance with the nostrification process (including filling-in an application, payment of the fee, delivery of documents, collection of documents, ensuring the interpreter and translations, arranging possible further examinations at relevant secondary schools in Prague).

 The Municipality of Prague is entitled to require additional exams in case that the study load (curriculum) of foreign secondary school does not comply with Czech standards.
 These exams can be taken in Russian, English (or any other language) in the presence of the official interpreter.
 Participation of the official interpreter is a paid service.

 Basically yes.
 Specific requirements for each course are shown in the annotation of each course.

 Where can I get the confirmation of study?